primoburner/primoburner-wiki/_sources/primoburner-for-cpp/getting-started-windows/create-a-c-plus-console-app-in-visual-studio.md

 8. Copy the file `PrimoBurner64.dll` from `primoburner/lib/x64` to `x64/Debug`.

+## Run the application

-9. Run the application in Visual Studio.
+Run the application in Visual Studio.
 You should see a list of all CD / DVD / BD devices that are connected to the system.

 ## Troubleshooting